-As a result, investors who are Apple enthusiasts now have a choice: Apple stock or Apple bonds.
-But which is the better bet?
+As a result, investors who are also Apple enthusiasts now have a choice to purchase either Apple stock or Apple bonds.
+But which makes the better investment?

 Apple Bonds Are Safe, But…

 However, those who may need to sell the bonds before they mature are exposed to the possibility that Federal Reserve actions or other factors could pressure the broader bond market at some point in the next ten years.
-The long-running low-interest rate environment that followed the 2007-8 financial meltdown will eventually end, rates will rise, and as this develops the yields on these bonds will inevitably fall.
+The long-running low-interest-rate environment that followed the 2007 to 2008 financial meltdown will eventually end, rates will rise, and as this develops the yields on these bonds will inevitably fall.

 AAPL Stock Vs. Apple Bonds

-This means that investors would earn more income by owning the bonds, but the advantage is fairly narrow.
-What's more, it fails to account for the possibility of future dividend growth in the likely event that Apple boosts its dividend over time.
+This means that investors would earn more income by owning the bonds, by a fairly narrow margin.
+This also fails to account for the possibility of future dividend growth in the likely event that Apple boosts its dividend over time.

-Further, an investor who owns Apple bonds is not able to participate in the company’s earnings growth, which is expected to come in at about 15% over the next five years. .
-Finally, it should be noted that AAPL stock is more liquid (i.e., more easily traded) than its bonds.
+Further, an investor who owns Apple bonds doesn't participate in the company’s earnings growth, which could be about 15 percent over the next five years.
+Finally, AAPL stock is more easily traded, because of a more liquid market, than its bonds.

-Together, these factors indicate that while Apple bonds have a modest yield advantage, AAPL stock is the better option for long-term total return potential.
-Also, the potential for dividend growth – and the ability to participate in the company’s earnings growth – make the stock a better bet to help investors hedge against inflation.
+Together, these factors indicate that while Apple bonds have a modest yield advantage, AAPL stock makes the better option for long-term total return potential.
+Also, the potential for dividend growth and the ability to participate in the company’s earnings growth make the stock a better bet to help investors hedge against inflation.

 A Final Cautionary Word

 For one of the world's largest companies, Apple stock has a history of volatility.
 In July 2015, for example, the stock stood at over $132/share.
-Ten months later it sold for less than $90/share -- a greater than 30 percent loss of value.
-Investors, particularly those in or nearing retirement, should take this volatility into account when contemplating a stock investment in Apple.
+Ten months later it sold for less than $90/share, which was a greater than 30 percent loss in value.
+Investors, particularly those in or nearing retirement, should consider this volatility when contemplating a stock investment in Apple.